ARM-software/libGPULayers/docs/running_android.md

 the logcat log after installing the layers, and start recording logcat to the specified file.
 Logcat recording will end during device clean up.

-### Capturing Perfetto traces
+### Capturing Android Perfetto traces

-The Mali Timeline tool is designed to work alongside the Android Perfetto render stages trace, providing additional semantic information that can be combined with the Perfetto data to provide a richer visualization with more API awareness.
+The Timeline layer is designed to provide semantic metadata that can be used to annotate an Android Perfetto render stages trace.
+This provides profiling tools with API information that Perfetto alone cannot provide, making it a much more data-rich visualization .

 If you specify the `--perfetto <file>` option the script will automatically configure Perfetto to capture render stages information for the target